simont77/fakegato-history/README.md

 - Accessory should be the accessory using the service, in order to correctly set the service name and pass the log to the parent object.
 Your Accessory should have a `this.log` variable pointing to the homebridge logger passed to the plugin constructor (add a line `this.log=log;` to your plugin).
 Debug messages will be shown if homebridge is launched with -D option.
 - length is the history length; if no value is given length is set to 4032 samples

-Remember to return the fakagato service in getServices function if using the accessory API, and if using the platform API include it as a Service as part of your accessory.
+Remember to return the fakegato service in getServices function if using the accessory API, and if using the platform API include it as a Service as part of your accessory.

 Eve.app requires at least an entry every 10 minutes to avoid holes in the history.
 Depending on the accessory type, fakegato-history may add extra entries every 10 minutes or may average the entries from the plugin and send data every 10 minutes.
 This is done using a single global timer shared among all accessories using fakegato.
 You may opt for managing yourself the Timer and disabling the embedded one by using that constructor:
 ```